ethereum/go-ethereum/docs/fundamentals/account-management.md

 It is critical to backup the account password safely and securely as it cannot be retrieved or reset.

-{% include note.html content=" If the password provided on account creation is lost or forgotten, there is no way to retrive it and the account will simply stay locked forever.
-The password MUST be backed up safely and securely! **IT IS CRITICAL TO BACKUP THE KEYSTORE AND REMEMBER PASSWORDS**" %}
+<Note>If the password provided on account creation is lost or forgotten, there is no way to retrive it and the account will simply stay locked forever.
+The password MUST be backed up safely and securely! **IT IS CRITICAL TO BACKUP THE KEYSTORE AND REMEMBER PASSWORDS**</Note>

 The newly generated key files can be viewed in `<datadir>/keystore/`.
 The file naming format is `UTC--<date>--<address>` where `date` is the date and time of key creation formatted according to [UTC 8601](https://www.iso.org/iso-8601-date-and-time-format.html) with zero time offset and seconds precise to eight decimal places. `address` is the 40 hexadecimal characters that make up the account address without a leading `0x`, for example: